lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 $$
 S_i = \frac{\text{var}\left(\mappingFunctionTwo_i(\inputScalar_i)\right)}{\text{var}\left(\mappingFunctionTwo(\inputVector)\right)}.
 $$
-\notes{This value is standardized using the total variance so it is possible to account for a fractional contribution of each variable to the total variance of the output.}
+\notes{This value is standardized using the total variance, so it is possible to account for a fractional contribution of each variable to the total variance of the output.}

 \notes{The Sobol indices for higher order interactions $S_{i,j}$ are computed similarly.
 Due to the normalization by the total variance, the the sum of all Sobol indices equals to one.}